ganti94/N-Queens-problem/README.md

 # N-Queens-problem
-This code provides a optimal solution for solving the N-Queens problem.
+This code provides an optimal solution for solving the N-Queens problem.